 - We have fixed the issue

 - We may have sent you an email with the wrong subject line

 - You just received an email that we didn’t mean to send you

 Try to Keep It Short

-In general, you should aim to keep your correction email short, apologise for the mistake and highlight the correct information.
+In general, you should aim to keep your correction email short, apologize for the mistake, and highlight the correct information.
 You want it to be easily noticeable and understandable.
 There are several ways you can do that.
 You can be polite and reference a technical issue (if it was a technical issue).
 For example, you could say something like this: